 Switching with ELECTRIFY.SG

 ELECTRIFY.SG presents you the simplicity to compare and select electricity plans that best suits your needs.
 Enjoy guaranteed savings every month and perks offered by electricity retailers, simply by switching with ELECTRIFY.SG.

 Leave us your contact details and we will keep you updated with customised offers from some of the best retailers in Singapore.

 A: We are a marketplace for consumers to compare and search for a suitable electricity plan according to your needs and preferences.
-Our mission at ELECTRIFY is to serve consumers with full transparency and connect the most credible energy suppliers to our consumers.
+Our mission is to serve consumers with full transparency and connect the most credible energy suppliers to our consumers.
 This means that the power plans you find on our platform will come with the full explanation of contract terms, termination clauses with no hidden charges.
 To protect your interest, we will point out anything you should be aware of before you enter a contract.

 A: The most apparent benefit is cost savings.
-In the commercial space that ELECTRIFY operates in today, the typical savings that most of the businesses on our platform experience is between 25% and 30% from the SP tariff.
-We expect the savings rate for households to hover around 20%.
-We’ll keep you updated as soon as the retailers release their prices for households.
+Typical savings that most businesses on our platform experience is between 25% and 30% from the SP tariff.
+Residential consumers, on the other hand, can expect to save up to 20% off their current electricity bills.

 A: Yes!
-Your electricity still comes from the main grid, there will not be a change in the stability of power delivered to your home.
-We quote the Energy Market Authority (EMA): “(consumers will) continue to enjoy the same reliable electricity supply regardless of their choice of electricity retailer, as SP Group will continue to operate the national power grid”
+Your electricity comes from the main grid.
+There will not be a change in the stability of power delivered to your home.

 A: Retailers buy power from the wholesale electricity market and sell them to consumers.
 SP Services has a slightly different cost structure in that they have agreements with some of the power producers.
 This results in a price difference between the two.